Ayman Gülaşı

 Ayman Emran Gülaşı (born 5 May 2006) is a footballer who plays as a attacking midfielder for Regionalliga club Schalke 04 II.
-Born in Australia, he most recently has played for the Turkey U20s.
+Born in Australia, he plays for the Turkey national under-20 team.

 Club career

 Youth career

 Gülaşı was born in Sydney, Australia, of Turkish descent from his father.
 Since he was 13 years old, while playing for Sydney Olympic at the time, Gülaşı was scouted and handed numerous trials by Schalke 04 after he had impressed the club from a youth tournament in Germany.
 He was described to be one of the most mercurial and creative players in Australia by the club's scouts.

 After a year of negotiations, Gülaşı signed for Schalke on 1 July 2024 for the under-19s team.

 Schalke 04

 Gülaşı signed a professional contract with Schalke 04 on 16 January 2025, lasting until 2028, but initially played for their second team.
+He made his first team debut for the club in the 2.
+Bundesliga in a 0–0 away draw against Preußen Münster on 22 November 2025.